-14 Best and Most Famous Ferris Wheels in the World (with Heights & Speed)
+Ferris Wheels: The 14 Best and Most Famous in the World (with Height & Speed)

 A ride on a Ferris wheel is one of the best ways to see a city, offering panoramic views at a leisurely pace.

 First invented in the 19th century, the Ferris wheel was a popular summertime amusement, and quickly became a staple of fairgrounds across the world.
 In larger cities, it also offered a great way of sightseeing, allowing weary tourists to sit back, relax, and enjoy the urban panorama.